 In addition to the research question and methods described above, which are non-confirmatory by nature, we will conduct analyses that we label explicitly as para-exploratory.
 We will use a large language model (LLM) to carry out all the phases of the coding process.
 Specifically, we plan to feed GPT-4 (its most recent version available at the time; or another LLM we deem the most appropriate for the task) with the eligible papers, prompting it to extract information related to RQ1 and conduct a thematic analysis related to RQ2.
 Additional prompts and fine-tuning might be necessary, and we will maintain a detailed record of the chat history.
 We aim for a balanced trade-off between deterministic and creative data processing by GPT-4.
 Accordingly, the temperature setting will be set to 1.
 This analysis will only commence after registering the results of the aforementioned analysis, ensuring that the research team's work is unaffected by the model’s findings.
 In the main paper, we will briefly summarize the outputs from GPT-4, while the full results will be included in the supplementary materials.
 This approach could unveil themes potentially overlooked by human coders and will serve as a primer for exploring the use of LLMs in qualitative text analysis.

 As there might be heterogeneity in gaming-related health problems across different play styles, we will also carry out two additional sensitivity analyses.
 In the first analysis, we will examine how the outcomes of RQ1 and RQ2 differ between cases where video games are played predominantly online and offline.
 Because online video games were not widely available before the high-speed internet and wireless networks in the 2000s, this analysis can also yield results that are historically informative.
 In the second additional analysis, we will assess how the outcomes of RQ1 and RQ2 differ between cases that report gaming predominantly on domestic devices (e.g., computer, console) and portable devices (e.g., mobile phone, handheld).
 These sensitivity analyses will be limited to cases with a clear distinction and conducted only if at least three instances are identified in each subgroup.

+For descriptive purposes (in addition to thematic considerations), we code all named gaming titles, their genre distribution, as well as gaming motives and styles (see Supplement 1 for details).
+We will also code the country/region of each study and whether that information is explicitly reported as the location of the participant(s) or inferred from the authors’ institutions.
 Lastly, to control for negativity bias (see Baumeister et al., 2001), we will investigate the positive effects of gaming reported in the case studies.
 We will then divide them into two categories: (1) positive effect (e.g., cognitive benefits, social skills, education and learning); (2) enjoyment (e.g., entertainment, relaxation, achievement, community belonging).

 Limitations